guardian/interactive-component-library/README.md

 ```
 cd ~/projects/interactive-component-library       # go into the package directory
 npm link                                          # creates global link
-cd ~/projects/node-bloggy                         # go into your project directory
+cd ~/projects/interactive-project                 # go into your project directory
 npm link @guardian/interactive-component-library  # link-install the package
 ```

+After you've done that, run `pnpm build:lib:watch` to package the library and rebuild on file changes.

 To revert back to the version specified in your project‘s `package.json`: